Escaped China activist in U.S. protection: rights group

 "The situation is very complicated.
 The police are outside right now," Zeng said in a strained voice before ending the conversation.

-Fu said Zeng and Chen's mother and daughter are "still under tight house arrest," while his older brother, Chen Guangfu, and nephew have been arrested and other relatives and neighbors were taken away for questioning.
+Fu said Chen's wife, mother and daughter are "still under tight house arrest," while his older brother, Chen Guangfu, and nephew have been arrested and other relatives and neighbors were taken away for questioning.

 Washington and other Western governments have criticised Beijing's jailing and confinement of dissidents, protesters and other citizens who challenge Communist Party power.
 China says such criticism is unwelcome meddling in domestic affairs.